UCAN stands for the UK Church Administrator Network, set up in 2009.

 - regular news via Twitter and Facebook

-- a distance learning course for Church Administrators in association with St John's School of Mission, Nottingham which launched in February 2014 with about 30 on the course at present
+- a distance learning course for Church Administrators in association with St John's School of Mission, Nottingham which launched in February 2014 with over 30 on the course at present

 a detailed remuneration survey results available free to all UCAN members.